 To Make Renting Fair let’s

 b.
-Introduce transparency between tenancies regarding repair, maintenance and orders of the tribunal.
+Introduce transparency between tenancies regarding repair, maintenance and orders of the tribunal, with orders applying to a property not a tenancy.

 Make it easier for people who rent to get their bond money back when moving

-To Make Renting Fair in Queensland, the bond should always be returned to tenants unless s the lessor makes a substantiated a claim against the bond.
+To Make Renting Fair in Queensland, the bond should always be returned to tenants unless the lessor makes a substantiated claim against the bond.

 Protect people’s privacy by making sure that they have fair warning before someone enters their home